 Kimberly Walton is the Assistant Administrator for the Office of Civil Rights and Liberties, Ombudsman and Traveler Engagement.

-Her office is responsible for ensuring that TSA employees and the traveling public are treated in a fair and lawful manner, consistent with federal laws and regulations protecting privacy, affording redress, governing freedom of information and prohibiting discrimination and reprisal, while promoting diversity and inclusion.
-To support this mission, CRL/OTE provides services and functions through a Business Management Office and five Divisions, including Disability and Multicultural, Civil Rights, Diversity and Inclusion, Ombudsman and Traveler Engagement.
+In this capacity, she is responsible for ensuring that TSA employees and the traveling public are treated in a fair and lawful manner consistent with federal laws and regulations protecting privacy.
+Mission critical duties include affording redress, governing freedom of information and prohibiting discrimination and reprisal, while promoting diversity and inclusion.
+To support this mission, Civil Rights and Liberties, Ombudsman and Traveler Engagement provides services and functions through a business management office and five divisions, including disability and multicultural, civil rights, diversity and inclusion, ombudsman and traveler engagement.

-Before joining TSA in January 2003, Walton served as the Deputy Chief Administrative Officer for the United States Patent and Trademark Office (USPTO).
-In this position, she provided resource management support to the Under Secretary of Commerce for Intellectual Property and Director of the USPTO.
-Before joining the USPTO, Walton was Director of Civil Rights for the U.S. Department of Commerce.
+Prior to joining TSA in January 2003, Walton served as the Deputy Chief Administrative Officer for the U.S. Patent and Trademark Office.
+In this position, she provided resource management support to the Under Secretary of Commerce for Intellectual Property and Director of the U.S. Patent and Trademark Office.
+Before joining the U.S. Patent and Trademark Office, Walton was Director of Civil Rights for the U.S. Department of Commerce.

-Walton holds a law degree from the Catholic University of America’s Columbus School of Law and is a member of the District of Columbia Bar.
+Walton Holds a law degree from the Catholic University of America’s Columbus School of Law and is a member of the District of Columbia Bar.
 She studied psychology at the University of Tennessee and organizational psychology at Columbia University.